-TRIGGER aims to deepen current understanding of the linkage between climate, health and ecosystems and to use this knowledge to advance society uptake at personal and policy level.
+We explore the linkage between climate, health and ecosystems and use this knowledge to advance societal uptake.

-To meet the ambition, TRIGGER (SoluTions foR mItiGatinG climate-induced hEalth tReaths) will commit an interdisciplinary consortium of 22 partners in 15 countries that will develop an outreaching clinical study composed by a multi-dimensional approach that capitalizes also on existing retrospective studies and will build an international climate service for global health protection.
-TRIGGER strategy is grounded on three pillars: i) trans-disciplinary investigations to build upsystemic knowledge ii) integration and usability of research results and iii) development of practical know-how and workable tools to monitor, predict and mitigate risks for human health connected to climate change.
+To meet this ambition, our TRIGGER project (SoluTions foR mItiGatinG climate-induced hEalth tReaths) will commit to an interdisciplinary consortium of 22 partners in 15 countries that will develop an outreaching clinical study composed of a multi-dimensional approach that also capitalizes on existing retrospective studies and will build an international climate service for global health protection.
+TRIGGER strategy is grounded on three pillars: i) trans-disciplinary investigations to build up systemic knowledge ii) integration and usability of research results and iii) development of practical know-how and workable tools to monitor, predict and mitigate risks for human health connected to climate change.

-The proposal is designed around the creation of 5 newly conceived Climate-Health Connection Labs in Europe that engage citizens, practitioners and policy-makers in a co-creation process.
-The approach will target areas exposed to adverse impacts of climate change, such as increased heat waves, air pollution and droughts, and will address key health issues such as cardio-vascular diseases, respiratory diseases and UV exposure.
+The proposal is designed around creating 5 newly conceived Climate-Health Connection Labs in Europe that engage citizens, practitioners and policy-makers in a co-creation process.
+The approach will target areas exposed to adverse impacts of climate change, such as increased heat waves, air pollution and droughts.
+It will address key health issues such as cardiovascular diseases, respiratory diseases and UV exposure.